akshat-jnn/Java-Automation-UI-API--Framework/README.md

 ### Known Issues / Limitations
 - The PDF download after clicking "Print Application" is triggered via an OS-level dialog.
-Selenium WebDriver cannot directly handle this dialog or automate the file save operation; download verification is handled where possible, but PDF saving must be manual or performed using DevTools commands where supported.
+Selenium WebDriver cannot directly handle this dialog or automate the file save operation; but PDF saving must be manual or performed using DevTools commands where supported.

 - The provided sample API URL does not supply all the necessary visa form fields.
 For missing fields, hardcoded fallback values are used in the automation script.